A Non-Metric Approach to Space, Time and Gravitation: The quasi-metric framework

-To begin with, using the quantities ${\bar y}_t$ and ${\bf b}_{\cal F}$, we may define the vector field family ${\bf v}_t$ just as we defined equation (2.20); this 3-vector field family represents the generalization of the vector field ${\bf v}$ used for spherically symmetric metric approximations.
-Instead of (2.20) we define (using an arbitrary GTCS) \eqa v^{j}_{(t)}={\bar y}_tb_{\cal F}^j, \qquad v={\bar y}_t{\sqrt{{\bar g}_{(t)ik}b_{\cal F}^ib_{\cal F}^k}}. \ena Note that the explicit $t$-dependence should cancel out in the second formula and that we can eliminate any possible implicit $t$-dependence via ${\bar N}_t$ by making the substitution $t=x^0/c$.
-Also note that the NKE in the tangent space of each point of the FHSs still arises from ${\bar H}_t$.
-But the part of the NKE coming from a global scale factor must be subtracted from ${\bar H}_t$ when constructing ${\bf v}_t$; we thus get (2.23) instead of (2.20).
-We will call the effects of the NKE associated with ${\bf v}_t$ the {\em local} effects of the NKE.
+To begin with, using the quantities ${\bar y}_t$ and ${\bf {\bar x}}_{\cal F}$, we may define the vector field family ${\bf v}_t$ just as we defined equation (2.19); this 3-vector field family represents the generalization of the vector field ${\bf v}$ used for spherically symmetric metric approximations.
+Instead of equation (2.19), we define (using an arbitrary GTCS) \eqa v^{j}_{(t)}={\bar y}_t{\bar x}_{\cal F}^j, \qquad v={\bar y}_t{\sqrt{{\bar g}_{(t)ks}{\bar x}_{\cal F}^k{\bar x}_{\cal F}^s}}. \ena Note that the explicit $t$-dependence should cancel out in the second formula and that we can eliminate any possible implicit $t$-dependence via ${\bar N}_t$ by making the substitution $t=x^0/c$.
+Also notice that the total NKE in the tangent space of each point of the FHSs can still be found from ${\bar H}_t$.
+But the global NKE associated with a global scale factor must be subtracted from ${\bar H}_t$ when constructing ${\bf v}_t$; we thus get equation (2.22) instead of equation (2.19).
+The effects of the NKE associated with ${\bf v}_t$ are the {\em local} effects of the NKE as mentioned above.